 Blizzard is all about independence and responsibility, including carrying your own gear and equipment.
 We will have staff around to help our younger members, but make sure your bag is small enough that it doesn’t tip you over!
 Visit one of our retail partners to purchase your boot bag using your Blizzard member discount!

 Don’t know what gear you need for Blizzard?
 Looking for a handy checklist to pack up each week?
-Print our Gear & Apparel Guide and use it each time you pack for Blizzard!
+Print our Gear Checklist and use it each time you pack for Blizzard!

 Busy family lives mean we’re all looking for affordable prices and flexibility.
-Blizzard offers a unique two-tiered pricing structure which provides families with the most flexible and economical option for a full season of snowsports fun!
+Blizzard offers a unique pricing structure which provides families with the most flexible, economical option for a full season of snowsports fun!

 All members pay a Program Fee to join Blizzard.
 This fee covers your instruction for the entire season, all membership materials, access to all our trips at discounted lift ticket rates, participation in special events including Picnic Day, Fun Day and Bonus Trips, and discounts at participating retail partners.
 Fees vary by program due to student/instructor ratios, special equipment and other factors.

 Payment is due at time of registration.
 If Program Fees are not paid within 30 days, your registration may be cancelled.
-If you cancel your membership, Blizzard will refund 75% of your registration fee until November 30.
-There are no refunds after December 1.
+If you cancel your membership, Blizzard will refund 75% of your registration fee until November 1.
+There are no refunds after November 1.
 Please contact the office if you have extenuating circumstances.
-We’ll do our best to work with you.
+We’ll do our best to work with you!

 Weekly Trip Fee

 Each week during the season, you will be contacted to make a reservation for the upcoming trip.
-If you make a reservation and attend the trip, you pay a Weekly Trip Fee of about $60, which covers round-trip bus transportation, supervision and lift ticket.
-We always run charges after the trip so we only charge those who actually attend.
+If you attend the trip, you pay a Weekly Trip Fee* of about $80, which covers round-trip bus transportation, supervision and lift ticket.
+We always run charges after the trip, so we only charge those who actually attend.
 If you don’t make a reservation for the trip for any reason, you don’t pay!
-It’s the best pay-as-you-go system there is — you only pay for your bus and lift ticket when you use them.
+It’s the best pay-as-you-go system there is — you only pay for the bus and lift ticket when you use them.

-If you make a reservation but do not attend, and you do not cancel by the reservation deadline (usually Thursday at 8:00 p.m.), we charge a $20 No-Show Fee.
+If you make a reservation but do not attend, and you do not cancel by the reservation deadline (usually Thursday at 8:00 p.m.), we charge a $30 No-Show Fee.
 This covers your reserved seat on the bus that we were unable to assign to another member, and is necessary to keep costs low for all members.
 Other No-Show Fees may apply for special events.